What is Cyber Liability Insurance?

 Cyber-crime is amongst the quickest growing category of organised crime in the world.
 According to last year’s Cyber Security Breaches Survey, 37% of all UK businesses suffered at least one cyber security breach or attack in 2017.

-Costs accrued through the repair of any damage that your website or systems may have incurred at the hands of viruses, and rebuilding anything that has been destroyed by them
+- Costs accrued whilst repairing any damage that your website or systems may have incurred, as a result of any viruses, and rebuilding anything that has been destroyed by them

-- Costs incurred in the pursuit of the safe return of any lost of stolen data
+- Costs incurred in the pursuit of the safe return of any lost or stolen data

-- Any cost incurred as a result of ID theft - the deceitful use of your online identity
+- Any cost incurred as a result of ID theft and the illegal use of your online identity

 - Any costs involved in restoration after hacking

-6. What are some of the main cyber risks to businesses?
+What are some of the main cyber risks for businesses?

 There are a number of major online or electronic risks that may result in your company’s internet or electronic security being breached.
 These include: